XuehaiPan/nvitop/README.md

 # Only show devices in `CUDA_VISIBLE_DEVICES` (by integer indices or UUID strings)
 $ nvitop -m -ov

-# Only show GPU processes with the compute context. (type: 'C' or 'C+G')
+# Only show GPU processes with the compute context (type: 'C' or 'C+G')
 $ nvitop -m -c

+# Use ASCII characters only
+$ nvitop -m -U  # useful for terminals without Unicode support
 ```

-Press `q` to return to the terminal.
+Press `h` for help or `q` to return to the terminal.

+In monitor mode, you can use the arrow keys to select a process, and use the `^C` / `T` / `K` keys to interrupt / terminate / kill that process.
+It's recommended to terminate or kill a process in the tree-view screen (press the `t` key).
+See [Keybindings for Monitor Mode](#keybindings-for-monitor-mode) for more details.

+`nvitop` will shallow other users' processes (in decreased intensity color), which means that users can only send signals to processes if owned.
+For system administrators, you can use `sudo nvitop -m` to terminate other users' processes.

 #### For Docker Users